jptacek/JPtacek.com/src/documents/2015/01/moving-docpad-to-github-pages/index.html.md

 ![Direcotry](directory.png)

-The next step is to be able to generate the content locally so I can psu my static content from my local drvie to the [https://github.com/jptacek/jptacek.github.io](jptacek.github.io) repository.
+The next step is to be able to generate the content locally so I can push my static content from my local drive to the [https://github.com/jptacek/jptacek.github.io](jptacek.github.io) repository.
 This was done by updating my DocPad environment a bit.
-In the DocPad configuration file, ``docpad.coffee``, I created two environment, one for local development, the default way I had been using DocPad previously before, and a second for static.
+In the DocPad configuration file, ``docpad.coffee``, I created two environments, one for local development, the default way I had been using DocPad previously before, and a second for static.
 The static environment is what I use when I want to publish a new blog post.
 The main thing to note is the configuration setting for
-``outPath``, which points up a directory level from where my DocPad environment is (the ``BlogSource``) directory and publishes files to the (``ghpages``) directory.
+``outPath``, which points up a directory level from where my DocPad environment is (the ``BlogSource``) directory and publishes files to the github.io directory(``ghpages``).

 I can run this command by typing ``docpad -e static generate``.
 After running DocPad and generating the static content I am a commit and a push away from an updated website!